 “Field of Confusion” is an ongoing series of typography based posters.
 They revolve around themes such as art history, pop culture and natural science.
-These areas is of great interest to me and the posters servers as a casual way to engage with these subjects.
-Needless to say I’m not a professional in any of these areas therefore the posters could be thought of as a kind of fan art.
-Fan art is usually thought of as a fringe phenomenon not worthy of serious creative effort but maybe fan art can be a legitimate form of artistic expression?
+These areas are of great interest to me and the posters servers as a casual way to engage with these subjects.
+Needless to say I’m not a professional in any of these areas therefore, the posters could be thought of as a kind of fan art.
+Fan art is usually considered a fringe phenomenon not worthy of serious creative effort, but maybe it can be a legitimate form of artistic expression?
 Maybe the fact that I am an amataur to these areas opens up some interesting possibilities of misunderstandings and misinterpretations leading to new and (arguably confusing) connections.
 Maybe the great strength of being a professional designer is that you can engage with other subjects as a complete amateur in a somewhat authoritative way?
 The artist is always expected to be a mad man…

 “A series” 2020, digital print on 170g silk A2 posters.
 A monologue from The X-files, an encyclopedic entry on dark matter and a cooking recipe is among the texts found in this collage.
 The composition is made according to the A series system.
 The top part is A3, the lower left part is A4, the middle right part is A5 and so on.
 Only parts of the texts is visible and words are cut off making room for interpretations and misunderstandings.